WokeToThis/Minimization-using-derivatives/README.md

 # Minimization-using-derivatives
-Finding the minimum point of a function by using its derivatives
+Finding the minimum point of a function by using its derivatives with different methods.